Branches of study

 The mission of universities is to conduct scientific research and offer education based on research.
-Students in universities are typically admitted directly into Bachelor’s + Master’s degree programmes and continue Master’s studies directly after their Bachelor’s studies.
+Students in universities are typically admitted directly into bachelor’s + master’s degree programmes and continue to master’s studies directly after their bachelor’s studies.

-Students apply for admission into the Master’s programmes of universities directly.
-Thus, there is no separate admission procedure after they have taken their Bachelor’s degree.
+In universities, students often apply directly into the integrated bachelor's and master’s programmes.
+Thus, there is no separate admission procedure for the master's degree after they have taken their bachelor’s degree.

 Students in second cycle programmes progress in their studies mainly as in first cycle programmes, that is, by completing individual courses and study modules.

-The target time for a university Master’s degree is 23 years after a Bachelor’s degree.
-The regulations for exceptions to the target time are the same as for Bachelor’s degrees (7.2.1).
-In 2012 the median duration of studies for a completed Master’s degree was 6,5 years.
-There is, however, considerable variation between different fields.
-The shortest median time was in the field of dance (4 years) and the highest in architecture (8 years).
+The target time for a university master’s degree is 2-3 years after a bachelor’s degree.
+The regulations for exceptions to the target time are the same as for bachelor’s degrees (7.2.1).
+In 2012 the median duration of studies for a completed integrated bachelor's and master’s degree was 6,5 years.
+There is, however, considerable variation between different fields (4 years in the field of Dance and 8 years in the field of Architecture).

 Please see section Employability in 7.2.1.

-At polytechnics and universities student assessment is based on continuous assessment, similarly to first cycle programmes.
-For the university Master’s degree students write a Master’s thesis.
+At universities of applied sciences (UAS) and universities student assessment is based on continuous assessment, similarly to first cycle programmes.
+For the university master’s degree students write a master’s thesis.
 At art academies, the thesis may take the form of an artistic production, such as a concert, a play or some other performance, which also includes a written part.

-University-specific decrees and the universities’ or polytechnics’ specific regulations include provisions on the legal protection for students and the assessment of studies.
-(See Student Assessment in 7.2.1).
+Institution-specific decrees and regulations include provisions on the legal protection for students and the assessment of studies.
+(See Student Assessment in 7.2.1)